-- Safe handling and disposal of body fluids. - Cleaning and sanitizing infected area. - Quarantine, isolation, and treatment of infected individuals. - Notification and documentation of actions to guardians, appropriate personnel and authorities.
+- Safe handling and disposal of body fluids.

+- Cleaning and sanitizing infected area.

+- Quarantine, isolation, and treatment of infected individuals.

+• Notification and documentation of actions to guardians, appropriate personnel, and authorities.
 The YMCA of Lansing's day camp programs are equipped to care only for children who are in good health.
 Please do not send your child to camp if they are sick; this includes but is not limited to:

-- Fever of 100.4 degrees Fahrenheit or higher. - Vomiting or diarrhea. - Severe sore throat, nasal or eye discharge. - An unidentified rash. - An infectious disease or condition (pinkeye, chicken pox, measles, head lice, ringworm, etc.).
+- Fever of 100.4 degrees Fahrenheit or higher. - Vomiting or diarrhea. - Severe sore throat, nasal or eye discharge. - An unidentified rash.

+• An infectious disease or condition (pinkeye, chicken pox, measles, untreated head lice, uncovered ringworm, etc.).

-If a child is prescribed antibiotics for an infectious disease, the child must be on the medication for at least 24 hours before returning to the camp program.
+If a child is prescribed antibiotics for a bacterial infection, the child must be on the medication for at least 24 hours (or as specified in writing by a physician) before returning to the camp program.
 If your child has a communicable disease, please notify the camp director as soon as possible.
 If a camper becomes ill while at camp, parents will be contacted to pick up the child.
-In the meantime, the child will be isolated and made comfortable, within sight and sound of an adult.
+In the meantime, the child will be separated from other children and made comfortable, within sight and sound of an adult.
 If a parent or guardian cannot be reached, the emergency contact person listed on the registration form will be contacted.
 A parent/guardian/emergency contact must pick up the ill child within one hour after being contacted.